-|Longstreet and his former Union adversaries in Gettysburg.|
+|Longstreet and his former Union adversaries in Gettysburg at the 1888 reunion.|

-(CLICK ON IMAGE TO ENLARGE.)
+(CLICK ON IMAGES TO ENLARGE.)

 |Veterans with family members at the dedication of the 121st Pennsylvania monument |

-at Gettysburg on July 4, 1888 -- one of many such gatherings in late June
+at Gettysburg on July 4, 1888 -- one of many such gatherings in late June and early July

 |In a cropped enlargement of the William Tipton image below, Longstreet stands next to|

 |U.S. Army veterans and Longstreet on July 3, 1888.
 Dan Sickles, who lost a leg at Gettysburg,|

 stands next to Longstreet (right).
 (CLICK ON IMAGE TO ENLARGE.)